Museum of early consumer electronics and 1st achievements

 The Ferguson BSB receiver.

-These units are complete with all packaging and in perfect condition.
+These units are complete with all packaging and manuals.
+They are in perfect condition.

 MAC and D 2 MAC was a late analogue television system of potentially better picture quality than standard